tjd1234/cmpt225summer2023/assignments/a1/README.md

 ## Getting Started

-All the code you write goes in [a1.cpp](a1.cpp). [a1.cpp](a1.cpp) has some code already written, plus some comments that explain what you need to do.
+All the code you write goes in [a1.cpp](a1.cpp).
+To help you out, [a1.cpp](a1.cpp) has some code and comments that explain what you need to do.

 ### Implement the Methods in Wordlist_base